The Masque of the Red Death (1964 film): Production

 Roger Corman later said he always felt "The Masque of the Red Death" and "The Fall of the House of Usher" were the two best Poe stories.
 After the success of House of Usher (1960), he strongly considered making Masque as the follow-up.

 In 1961, Corman announced he would make Masque from a script by Charles Beaumont to be produced for his Filmgroup Company.
 However, he later said he was reluctant to move forward because it had several elements similar to The Seventh Seal (1957), and Corman was worried people would say he was stealing from Bergman.
 "I kept moving The Masque of the Red Death back, because of the similarities, but it was really an artificial reason in my mind", he later said.
 Eventually, he decided to go ahead and do it anyway.

-Another factor in the delay was that Corman had a great deal of trouble coming up with a screenplay he was happy with.
+Another factor in the delay was that Corman had a great deal of trouble coming up with a screenplay with which he was happy.
 Drafts were written by John Carter, Robert Towne and Barboura Morris, but Corman was not happy with any of them.

-There were also a number of rival adaptations of Masque being mooted around this time.
+There were also a number of rival adaptations of Masque being considered around this time.
 The Woolner Brothers announced a film based on the story as did producer Alex Gordon, who said he had Price as star.

 Corman was pleased with an early draft from Beaumont, which introduced the concept of Prince Prospero being a Satanist.
 Corman felt this draft still needed work, but Beaumont was too ill to come to England for rewriting.
 So he hired R. Wright Campbell, who had just made The Secret Invasion with Corman, to come with him.
 Corman says it was Campbell who introduced the subplot of the dwarf, from another Poe story, "Hop-Frog".